 When a device connects to a network, whether Wi-Fi or wired, it obtains an IP address on the local network and is usually visible by other devices to share documents, etc.

 Once connected to the network, we can scan and look for connected devices.
-If we have an iPhone and an MSI as a laptop but we see that a Xiaomi is connected, we can be sure that that person is stealing our Wi-Fi connection.
+If we have an iPhone and an MSI as a laptop but we see that a Xiaomi is connected, we can be sure that that person steals wifi and we need to block its connection.

 - PROS: Very simple and usually provides good results